ethercrab-rs/ethercrab/NOTES.md

 ESI file `TxPdo`/`RxPdo` do not specify an FMMU, only a (default) sync manager - they can be reassigned by the user.

+ESI FMMU records can specify their associated sync manager.

 # Overriding SM and FMMU config

 A key problem is wanting to store the SD config on `SubDevice` before it's used, meaning we'd either